Waluigi represents all of us.

 With a lot of things unfortunately being easy to do, and when faced with low upfront development costs it's easy to say yes to building something new whenever some stakeholder asks for it because the proxy metric for value delivered is "what have you shipped for me lately".
 It's therefore also important to remember to point towards the opportunity and maintenance costs for features too, as being easy enough to add isn't reason enough to validate a product or feature's existence.

-"It's just another couple hundred lines of code"
+"It's just another couple hundred lines of code"- Person who doesn't factor in maintenance costs.

 Good developers are often good at saying no, but people are rarely praised for work they didn't do.
 The success of one feature cannot easily be attributed to the non-development of another.
 Developing a good product is difficult, writing good software that is easy to maintain is difficult, and knowing why a certain feature succeeded even with the benefit of retrospection can be difficult as the only vantage point we can take to evaluate the feature (and the work building it) is emic.